jowettgo/the-human-the-body/wp-content/plugins/super-socializer/readme.txt

 * [Improvement] "Super Socializer - Social Avatar" heading appearing at profile page has been updated to "Social Avatar"
 * [Improvement] Admin UI improvement
 * [Improvement] A couple of text strings were not being included in the translation files

+= 7.7.5 =
+* [Bugfix] Facebook share counts were not appearing in some cases
+* [Bugfix] Shares specified in "Starting share count" option for individual posts/pages were not appearing at homepage
+* [Bugfix] Querystring variables were not being appended to the url being shared
+* [Bugfix] Border radius was not reverting to default when kept blank in "Theme Selection" section at sharing options page in admin area
+* [Improvement] "Share" was being displayed in total share counts for 0 shares, instead of "Shares"
+* [Improvement] Admin UI improvement
+* [Improvement] "heateor_ss_custom_share_url" filter has been included in widgets and shortcode for sharing icons and like buttons
+* [New] Added option to enable/disable sharing on AMP pages
+* [New] Vkontakte profile url is now being saved in "Website" field of profile page

+= 7.7.6 =
+* [Bugfix] Facebook share counts were not appearing on websites with SSL enabled

+= 7.7.7 =
+* [Bugfix] Facebook share counts were not appearing on websites with SSL enabled, when "Load all Javascript files in single file" option was enabled